What makes a good sea kayak?

 With a Swede form boat, the paddler is sitting in the widest part of the hull.
 Most of the weight comes from the paddler and that’s firmly situated over the center of buoyancy.
 In a symmetric or fish form hull the paddler is sitting a little behind the center of buoyancy.
 I think this makes these designs a little more sensitive to trim.

 If you load your heaviest gear in the dayhatch (say a layer of beers and a Drom bag or two) in a Swede form boat, there isn’t too much you can do from there on out to spoil the trim.
 It should ride about the same as it does without any gear on board.

 [One more tip.
 If for some reason you find yourself out on a multi-day trip with a boat that just won’t behave in a following sea, make sure you check the front compartment for that jar of peanut butter.
 You’ll probably find it right under the front hatch.]

-As I’ve worked on this review I’ve been thinking about a boat I’ve spend a lot of time in.
+As I’ve worked on this review I’ve been thinking about a boat I’ve spent a lot of time in.
 The P&H Capella 163.

 I paddled a 163 for a couple seasons as a P&H team paddler in the Great Lakes.
 This was before I went to work for Pyranha/P&H in the late 2000’s.
 I really liked the boat.
 It was my favorite of the Capella series.
 Playful.
 Stable.
 Fast enough and big enough for shorter trips.
 A nicely balanced kayak.